The Sunburst Arc with JWST. IV. The importance of interaction, turbulence, and feedback for Lyman-continuum escape: Methods

 \subsubsection{Ionization properties and diagnostic line ratios}

-Using the single-galaxy mask and inverse magnification weight map, we computed diagnostic line ratios and derived properties that are often used in the literature, so that the Sunburst Arc can be directly compared to unlensed galaxies at similar redshifts.
+Using the single-galaxy mask and inverse magnification weight map, we have computed global values of diagnostic line ratios and derived properties that are often used in the literature, so that the Sunburst Arc can be directly compared to observations of unlensed galaxies at similar redshifts.
 These also provided the opportunity to compare the properties derived from the stacked spectrum of the LCE, to a spectrum as it would more realistically look if unlensed and unresolved.
-This could tell us whether the Sunburst Arc is globally similar to the LCE galaxies found in LCE surveys \citep{nakajima2020, cooke2014, fletcher2018, liu2023, wang2021, flury2022b, xu2023, flury2022a}.
+This could tell us whether the Sunburst Arc is globally similar to the LCE galaxies found in LCE surveys \citep[e.g.,][]{nakajima2020, cooke2014, fletcher2018, liu2023, wang2021, xu2023, flury2022a, flury2022b}.

-We calculated each of these diagnostics by taking the inverse-magnification weighted sum of each emission line within the single-image mask discussed in Sect. \ref{sec:globalmask}.
-Flux maps were sigma clipped.
+We calculated each of these diagnostics by extracting a inverse magnification weighted spectrum in the single-image mask discussed in Sect. \ref{sec:globalmask}.
 We then used these weighted, masked and integrated line fluxes to compute derived properties.
-We picked a superset of the spatially mapped diagnostics discussed in Sect. \ref{sec:ionprop}.
-In addition to those, we computed the sulphur deficiency \(\Delta \text{[S \textsc{ii}]}\) as the difference between \(\text{S2} = \log(\text{[S \textsc{ii}]}/ \text{H}\alpha)\) and the locus described in \citet{wang2021}.
+In addition to the global kinematic properties and the spatially mapped diagnostics discussed in Sect. \ref{sec:ionprop}, we computed the sulphur deficiency \(\Delta \text{[S \textsc{ii}]}\) as the difference between \(\text{S2} = \log(\text{[S \textsc{ii}]}/ \text{H}\alpha)\) and the locus described in \citet{wang2021}.
+In a similar manner, we computed global values of \(\text{N2} = \log(\text{[N \textsc{ii}]} 6584/\text{H}\alpha)\) and derived properties.